Our Curriculum

 Examination Board: Edexcel

-To study Computer Science at GCSE you must have shown an aptitude and interest in the subject during Years 7 and 8 and possess a good degree of mathematical ability.
 There’s more to Computer Science than simply programming.
 Computer Science is the study of how computer systems work, how they are constructed and programmed.
 It consists of a body of knowledge, a set of techniques / methods for solving problems, as well as practical programming skills.
 What this means is that a GCSE course in Computer Science has to cover a lot of theory, as well as plenty of practical problem solving and programming.

 The subject content of the specification is divided into six topics: